 World History: political, social, cultural and economic histories of late imperial/early modern China (1500-1800); ethnicity; state-formation; court studies

 Michael G. Chang is a specialist in the history of the Qing dynasty (1644-1911).
 He received his A.B. in sociology and East Asian Studies from Princeton University and his Ph.D in Chinese history from the University of California, San Diego.
-In addition to a full-length monograph, A Court on Horseback: Imperial Touring and the Construction of Qing Rule, 1680-1785 (Harvard, 2007), he has also written scholarly articles appearing in Late Imperial China, Frontiers of History in China, The Qing History Journal (Qingshi yanjiu 清史研究) and an edited volume, Cinema and Urban Culture in Shanghai, 1922-1943 (Stanford, 1999).
+In addition to a full-length monograph, A Court on Horseback: Imperial Touring and the Construction of Qing Rule, 1680-1785 (Harvard, 2007), he has also written scholarly articles appearing in Late Imperial China, Frontiers of History in China, The Qing History Journal (Qingshi yanjiu 清史研究) and a number of edited volumes, such as Cinema and Urban Culture in Shanghai, 1922-1943 (Stanford, 1999) and The Dynastic Centre and the Provinces: Agents and Interactions (Brill, 2014).
 His current research focuses upon the political and material cultures in and through which High Qing rule (1680-1820) was constituted, especially as revealed in practices of material exchange and network formation at the Qing court.
 He regularly offers courses on ancient, traditional, modern, and contemporary Chinese history as well as global history, East Asian history, and Chinese nationalisms.

 “Network Formation at the Imperial Court and the Making of Qing Rule in China's Long Eighteenth Century, 1670-1820.”